LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 decades to measure cognitive load in a variety of task types.[@KahnemanBeatty1966; @Beatty1982]  Pupil dilation is an involuntary, time-locked, physiological response that is present from infancy in humans and other animal species.
-In general, as the cognitive demands of a task increases, pupil dilation of up to about 5-6 mm can be observed up to 1 second after onset of relevant stimuli.[@KahnemanBeatty1966; @Beatty1982;
-@HoeksLevelt1993]  While pupil dilation is slow (~1 Hz), recent results show that tracking of attention and cognitive processes with higher temporal resolution (~10 Hz) is possible with deconvolution of the pupillary response.[@WierdaEtAl2012; @McCloyEtAl2016]
+In general, as the cognitive demands of a task increase, pupil dilation of up to about 5-6 mm can be observed up to 1 second after onset of relevant stimuli.[@KahnemanBeatty1966; @Beatty1982; @HoeksLevelt1993]  While this task-evoked pupillary response is slow (~1 Hz), recent results show that it is possible to track attention and cognitive processes with higher temporal resolution (~10 Hz) with deconvolution of the pupillary response.[@WierdaEtAl2012; @McCloyEtAl2016]

-Prior work has shown that pupil dilation co-varies with differences in memory demands,[@Taylor1981] sentence complexity,[@AhernBeatty1981] lexical frequency of isolated written words,[@PapeshGoldinger2012] or difficulty of mathematical operations.[@HessPolt1964]  In the auditory domain, larger pupil dilations have
+Prior work has shown that the pupillary response co-varies with differences in memory demands,[@Taylor1981] sentence complexity,[@AhernBeatty1981] lexical frequency of isolated written words,[@PapeshGoldinger2012] or difficulty of mathematical operations.[@HessPolt1964]  In the auditory domain, larger pupil dilations have